Why It Took So Long For Mariah Carey To Get Help For Bipolar Disorder

 "You have to look longitudinally at their history, so you can see the [symptoms] over time," she says.
 "Some people might just seem like chronically productive people-persons, and just always doing wonderful stuff, and then they have their first depressive episode in their 40s and suddenly their history becomes more clear."

 Once it's diagnosed, however, Dr. Winston says that there are effective treatments no matter when you get diagnosed.
-Usually, treatment will include mood stabilizer medication as well adhering to a routine.
+Usually, treatment will include mood stabiliser medication as well adhering to a routine.

 "With bipolar of both types, regularity is important," Lundquist says.
 "Everyone, even if you don’t have bipolar, can understand the importance of routine in your life.
 If you travel, have a chaotic weekend, or miss a meal, it has implications.
 For folks with bipolar, there’s increased sensitivity to those routines being disrupted."